Managing Recurrence

 - What do I do now?

 Cancer coming back also brings up many different emotions.
-You may feel fearful, shocked, angry, overwhelmed, and out of control.
-Turn to those who gave you support during your first experience with cancer.
-Don't hesitate to seek out help and support from social workers, therapists, and support groups.
+You may feel scared, shocked, angry, overwhelmed, and out of control.
+Talk to the folks who gave you support after your last diagnosis and through that treatment.
+Seek out help and support from social workers, therapists, and support groups.
 Both in-person or online, family, friends, and clergy can all provide support during a recurrence.

-Keep in mind, you have done this before.
+Remember, you have done this before.
 You know much more now than you did at the time of your original diagnosis.
-Use that knowledge to guide your treatment decisions and help you put into place the support you need to get through this battle.
+Use that to guide your treatment decisions and get the support you need.

-A recurrence can mean different things to different people- each situation is unique.
-You may want to start aggressive treatment right away.
-Maybe this isn't your first recurrence.
-Perhaps you just aren't sure you want to go through more chemotherapy or surgery.
+Cancer coming back can mean different things to different people.
+You may want to (re)start treatment right away.
+Maybe you aren't sure you want to go through more treatment.
 There is no "right" way to respond.
-Just as the initial treatment decisions are a balance of pros and cons, so is treating- or not treating- a recurrence.
+Just as the first treatment decisions you made were a balance of pros and cons, so is treating- or not treating- a recurrence.

-Ask your treating physician what are all of your options and what treatment does he or she recommend and why?
-With the help of your support people, weigh the pros and cons of your treatment options.
-Consider your goals and how each treatment will impact them and your quality of life.
-You may want to consider seeing another physician and get a second opinion.
-Getting a second opinion does not mean you have to switch doctors; you are just getting input from another perspective.
-You may also want to research what clinical trials are available to you.
+Ask your team of healthcare providers about your options and their recommendations.
+Talk to your support people about your options.
+Think about your goals and how each treatment will impact them and your quality of life.
+You may want to see another provider to get a second opinion.
+Getting a second opinion does not mean you have to switch providers; you are just getting input from another person.
+You may also want to see if clinical trials (link) are an option for you.

 - NCI publication, When Cancer Returns